I'm so behind on posting finished quilts this year; but I plan to remedy this over the next few months. So let's get to it!

 For the past several months I've referenced a few secret projects I've been working on.
 I'm excited to share one of them with you now!
 Meet In Good Company, my very first tutorial for the Moda Bake Shop!
-(EDIT: If you're looking for the Cutting Diagrams, you will find them on the Tutorials page.)
+(EDIT: If you're looking for the Cutting Diagrams for the colored prints, you will find them on the Tutorials page.)

 While out on my morning walk on the bluff overlooking Lake Michigan, I wandered into a crowd of people and realized it was Antiques on the Bluff today.
 I decided to take a look and see if there were any vintage quilts for sale.

 I came across several, but none that really caught my eye.
 I was about to break off from the crowd and head down the steps to the beach when I realized there were a few more booths by the fountain.
 I'm so glad I decided to check them out because I found an amazing quilt top!

 Last week was a success!
 I love it when I complete all the items on my list.
 (Let's ignore the fact that their were only 2.)

 Last week I reorganized my to-do list for the rest of July due to a secret project that I will share later this summer.
 Long story short, I was originally scheduled to complete this project in June, but it got pushed back.
 Not a big deal, although the next several days will be jam packed since I need to complete this project before I leave for Michigan a week from tomorrow..

 Even with restructuring my list, I was able to get a few items from last week completed:

 Last week I completed 4 of the 5 items on my list:

 I've been reasonably productive lately: